 In real-world usage, your iPhone’s battery capacity could be in a worse condition than displayed by Apple.

-2. iOS Allows Apple To Accurately Calibrate The Battery
+2. iOS Allows Apple To Calibrate The Battery Accurately

-As mentioned earlier, it is normal for the iPhone to be used for at least 80% for one year.
+As mentioned earlier, it is normal for the iPhone to be used for at least 80% of one year.
 This is to explain that the battery quality of OnePlus mobile phones can be the same as that of iPhone, and there is no such thing as a bad battery for Android phones.

 3. Apple Integrated Battery to Silence User complaining About Performance Issues With Older iPhones